 It is very important to tell your eye doctor which medications you are taking because certain medications can cause possible closed-angle glaucoma attacks.
 The medicines for sinus, cold congestion, stomach, and intestinal problems are especially important because these can cause some obvious signs of glaucoma.

-Glaucoma and other eye problems can be prevented if you make regular eye examinations at your doctor’s office.
 Unfortunately, it is a condition where you cannot get back the vision once you lose it, and that is why regular exams are so important to keep your eye vision intact and prevent possible larger problems with your eyesight.
 Glaucoma and other eye problems can be prevented.
-The nationally accredited doctors at Vison Center of New York provide patients comprehensive exams on state-of-the-art equipment which allows us to accurately detect eye disease and other abnormalities early.
+The nationally accredited doctors at Vision Center of New York provide patients comprehensive exams on state-of-the-art equipment which allows us to accurately detect eye disease and other abnormalities early.
 Call us today to book an appointment.
 Your vision is our mission.